 Use of Email in City Government

-The use of email, especially personal email, by government officials has become the latest in headline news.
-Keep in mind that emails are like any other public record in that each one, outside of an exception found in KRS 61.878, can constitutes a public record subject to the Open Records Act and the Record retention Schedule.
-Because of this, the city must be certain to evaluate each electronic message to see if it fits into an exception and if not to be certain to follow the most recent record retention requirements set out by the Department of Libraries and Archives.
+Emails are like any other public record in that each one, outside of an exception found in KRS 61.878, can constitute a public record subject to the Open Records Act (ORA) and the Kentucky Department of Libraries and Archives (KDLA) Record Retention Schedule.
+Therefore, the city must be certain to evaluate each electronic message to see if it fits into an exception.
+If not, city officials must follow the most recent record retention requirements set out by the KDLA.

 The Attorney General clearly states that public officials should avoid the use of a personal email account to conduct city business.
 In 2014, the Attorney General stated that using private email accounts is a practice that raises “significant records management and retention issues.”
 As an alternative to using a private account, the Attorney General states that public agencies can establish “separate email accounts for employees through a free service, such as Gmail, using a common naming convention that identifies” the government (for example, email@example.com).
 Another alternative is “to set up a single dedicated open records account, using a free service, to which all responsive email maintained on personal accounts could be forwarded, saved, and exported in the event of an open records request.”

 Deciding which electronic records must be retained is not an easy feat.
 Electronic records will have to be gathered and a decision made as to whether or not they are exempt based on one of the open records exemptions.
-More information on how that process works as well as a model policy can be found athttp://kdla.ky.gov/records/recmgmtguidance/Pages/elecrecmgmt.aspx
+More information on how that process works as well as a model policy can be found on the KDLA website.

-For additional sample policies or more information on this or any other personnel matter, contact Andrea Shindlebower at firstname.lastname@example.org.
+For sample policies or more information on this or any other personnel matter, contact Andrea Shindlebower Main personnel services specialist.